 Dr. Feldenkrais was motivated to develop his method in large part as the result of an injury.
 His study of the relationship between the brain and the body provide the foundation from which these methods are drawn.
 He was able to forego a risky and painful surgery, by undertaking a process of movement re-education.
 This process can be applied to almost any injury, often with astonishing results.
 Most clients see improvements in function and mobility, while those who are experiencing severe or chronic pain often find that it is reduced.
 These results can be seen before the treatment is complete, as the brain starts to upgrade its organization in relation to the body.

-If you are interested in what Judith Dack can do to improve your performance, please phone at 416-481-2381 or by email.
+If you are interested in what Judith Dack can do to improve your performance, please contact us or phone us at 416-481-2381.